Suffolk DUI Attorney

 Refusing a Breathalyzer Test in Suffolk

 Each legal driver in Virginia participates in “implied consent,” whether they know it or not.
 Essentially, implied consent means that by operating a motor vehicle on public roads, you agree to submit to DWI testing when pulled over by law enforcement.
-This legal mandate applies when the police reasonable suspect that you are driving under the influence.
+This legal mandate applies when the police reasonably suspect that you are driving under the influence.

 If you refuse to test, you can suffer immediate consequences, such as a driver's license suspension.
 Authorities can impose more consequences depending on the circumstances.
 For example, if you have previous DUI convictions or caused an accident, refusal penalties can be far more severe.